Why do Security Testing?

 Awareness – raising awareness about possible Cyber security attacks

-However, establishing and managing a suitable penetration testing programme can be a very difficult task, even for the most advanced organisations.
-When performing penetration tests, some organisations adopt an ad hoc or piecemeal approach, often depending on the needs of a particular region, business unit or the IT department.
+However, establishing and managing a suitable penetration testing programme can be a very difficult task.
+This is true even for the most advanced organisations.
+When performing penetration tests, some organisations adopt an ad hoc or piecemeal approach.
+Often depending on the needs of a particular region, business unit or the IT department.
 Whilst this approach can meet some specific requirements, it is unlikely to provide real assurance about the security condition of your systems enterprise-wide.

 Consequently, it is often more effective to adopt a more systematic, structured approach to penetration testing as part of an overall testing programme, ensuring that:

 Fixes – major system vulnerabilities are identified and addressed quickly and effectively

 Risks – risks are kept within acceptable business parameters.